0xArsi/snp-clustering/README.md

 will create a `conda` environment and activate it for the duration of the analysis.

 ## Remaining Tasks
-* Comparison with hierarchical clustering
+* Compare with hierarchical clustering
+* Improve readme